DevnagriAI/dota-sdk-ios/README.md

      let currentLanguageCode = DevnagriSDK.shared.getCurrentApplicationLanguageCode()

+# Update Translations
+In case you want to update all english localisation strings translations to supported language.

+    DevnagriSDK.shared.updateTranslations()

+# Refresh Subscription Details
+if you want to refresh sdk subscription details.

+    DevnagriSDK.shared.refreshSubscriptionDetail()

 # Get Supported Languages
 You can get supported languages for the SDK using this method.
 This will return hashmap of language name and language code